Chocolate Bark

 Instructions

-In this technique, you will need a sheet of plastic acetate or an opened freezer bag placed over a silicone baking mat.
-Avoid using plastic cling.
-Once your chocolate is tempered, pour about a cup of it onto the left side of the plastic acetate or freezer bag.
+• The ideal room temperature for tempering chocolate is approximately 16–18°C. For this technique, place a sheet of plastic acetate (or an opened freezer bag) over a silicone baking mat—avoid using plastic cling film.
+Once your chocolate is tempered, pour about one cup of it onto the left side of the acetate or freezer bag.

 • Place another sheet of plastic on top.
+Transfer sheet for chocolate can definitely be used as well.

 • Make a few more chocolate sheets with the remaining chocolate.